ArthurZey/arthurzey.github.io/_pages/stubs/determinism.md

   * appearance of volition's mechanics does not tell us directly/automatically/infallibly what they are
   * connection to other illusions that "delude" our senses
   * connection to Sam Harris's "meditation" on how "thoughts just arise"
+    * You can't control the thoughts that arise, but that kind of control is not what constitutes volition.
+There are all kinds of bodily processes that we can't control, including mental processes, but that doesn't mean that there isn't something that we _do_ control.
+(Related: A person _is_ the control.)
+There's a failure here to differentiate between different senses of "controlling one's next thoughts".
 * how the non-determinist position implies mystical dualism / mind-body dichotomy
 * whether AI can have genuine volition, even if it's deterministic
 * the evolutionary perspective: at what point did we evolve the gene(s) to be exempt from deterministic physical causality?
 * why I don't use the terms "compatibilist" or "compatibilism" to describe myself or my views
 * connection to other terms, such as "hard determinism", "soft determinism", "indeterminism", and "self-causation"
 * what sense of "determinism" I think Ayn Rand was actually objecting to (and [what I think is misunderstood by many Objectivists](http://aynrandlexicon.com/lexicon/determinism.html){:target="&lowbar;blank"})
+  * the ability/choice to focus/think or not, to active your mind or not
+  * Per Craig Biddle at TOS-Con 2022, the determinist view commits the fallacy of the frozen abstraction as applied to "causality", because determinist accept mechanistic and biological causality, but not volitional causality.
+But I think it's the opposite: non-determinists are committing the fallacy of the frozen abstraction as it applies to necessitation or determinism: They accept determinism for simpler phenomena, but then need to invent something different when it comes to man and his brain processes.
   * two different meanings of the word "determinism":
     * volition has little causal power over outcomes or to affect the course of a person's life (better called "fatalism", HT Andrew Zey)
       * eg, no matter what career I pursue or how much effort or smarts I invest, I'll end up being poor